 We checked the robustness of our results by considering alternative approaches to estimating the precrisis trend.
 First, the calculations were repeated with the precrisis window ending one year rather than three years before the crisis.
-Second, an alternative approach was applied to computing the trend growth rates, by which a longer precrisis window from T-20 (rather than T-10) to T-3 was applied to the lowest and the highest 10 percent of trend growth rates.
-Third, the precrisis trend was computed based solely on the longer precrisis window (from T-20 to T-3).
-Finally, the precrisis trend was computed using the real-time medium-term growth projections of IMF country desks prepared for the Spring World Economic Outlook in the year before the crisis.
-Overall, as we report in the appendix, the output and growth losses obtained using the different approaches were highly correlated and statistically indistinguishable.
+Second, the precrisis trend was computed based on a longer precrisis window (from T-20 to T-3).
+Third, the precrisis trend was computed using the real-time growth projections of IMF staff prepared for the Spring World Economic Outlook in the year before the crisis.
+Overall, as we report in the appendix, the output losses obtained using the different approaches were statistically indistinguishable from the baseline.
 Similarly, the result that growth eventually returns to the precrisis trend is robust to using these alternative precrisis trend measures.
 To understand better what components of output are adversely affected during banking crises, we now turn to analyzing the underlying factors behind the post-crisis medium-run output dynamics.

-III.
-DECOMPOSITIONS: WHY DOES AGGREGATE OUTPUT NOT RECOVER?
+II.
+DECOMPOSITIONS: WHY DOES OUTPUT NOT RECOVER?